 Our Code of Conduct emphasizes our overall commitment to sustainability and sets out specific requirements in areas related to: (i) legal and ethical business conduct; (ii) promotion of safe and healthy work practices; (iii) commitment to operating in an environmentally sustainable manner; (iv) the commitment to human rights and a harassment, discrimination and violence-free workplace; and (v) maintaining a confidential feedback mechanism and conducting regular audits to ensure adherence to the Code.
+The Code of Conduct also references and incorporates the Company's Whistleblower Policy which was established as a standalone policy in February 2025.

-During 2023, we issued our Anti-Bribery and Anti-Corruption Policy, Supplier Code of Conduct and Supply Chain and Human Rights Policy.
-These policies reflect and codify our values and commitment to business ethics and human rights in our own organization and set out our expectations for business partners in our value chain.
+Our Anti-Bribery and Anti-Corruption Policy, Supplier Code of Conduct and Supply Chain and Human Rights Policy reflect and codify our values and commitment to business ethics and human rights in our own organization and set out our expectations for business partners in our value chain.

-Our Supply Chain and Human Rights Policy and the Supplier Code of Conduct form part of our commitment to sustainability and reflect our evolving approach to ESG matters and our associated efforts to ensure regulatory compliance.
-The Supply Chain and Human Rights Policy outlines our commitment to human rights throughout our supply chain.
-Along with the Supplier Code of Conduct, these documents set out our expectations for suppliers to abide by internationally recognized human rights standards.
-Both policies are in place to prevent and reduce instances of human rights abuses, including forced and child labour, in our supply chain.
-The Supply Chain and Human Rights Policy integrates the Supplier Code of Conduct into our supplier contracts going forward.
+Our Supply Chain and Human Rights Policy and the Supplier Code of Conduct outlines our commitment to human rights throughout our supply chain and set out our expectations for suppliers to abide by internationally recognized human rights standards.
+Both policies are in place to assist in preventing and reducing instances of human rights abuses, including forced and child labour, in our supply chain.

-For our due diligence associated with our fibre supply sourcing, we refer you to West Fraser's Forest Policy and the forest certifications available on the Company's website.
+For our due diligence associated with our forest management, fibre supply sourcing and chain of custody, we refer you to West Fraser's Sustainable Forest and Wood Procurement Policy which was harmonized in 2024 and the forest certifications available on the Company's website.